0xcaa/cipherinfo/README.md

 # Cipherinfo
-Cheks ciphers for unik characters and lenght
+Cheks ciphers for unique characters and counts how many there are